Epistle of Polycarp to the Philippians: Content

+The text here allows for the possibility of widows as attending to the conduct of community members, perhaps in order to ensure their worthiness for intercession.
+And; "Widows alone are portrayed as providing the connecting link to God.
+What is perhaps even more striking is that when we step back and look at this entire shifting set of identifications, the cast of characters remains the same: God, the widows, and the community.
+As portrayed in this brief passage, these are the only participants needed for engaging in this sort of human–divine contact.
+There is no mention here of elders or deacons—or priests.
+The community more generally, but widows in particular, emerge from this passage as the principal ritual officiants."
+With regard to the meaning of the metaphor it is suggested that perhaps inspecting others and/or being inspected was his other job in the community.

 The epistle warns against a number of disorders in the church and against apostasy, and encourages the Christians to persevere in good works.
 It also acted as a covering letter for a collection of writings by Ignatius of Antioch, whose works were being collected by the church at Philippi after Ignatius' visit there.

 Here is one quotation from the epistle:

 Stand fast, therefore, in these things, and follow the example of the Lord, being firm and unchangeable in the faith, loving the brotherhood, and being attached to one another, joined together in the truth, exhibiting the meekness of the Lord in your intercourse with one another, and despising no one.